GabrielAlmeidaFlores/AWS-Certified-Associate/Elastic Compute Cloud (EC2) Advanced/README.md

 ## EC2 Bootstrap

 Bootstrapping in Amazon EC2 (Elastic Compute Cloud) is a powerful feature that enables automation of instance configuration during the launch process.
 By leveraging User Data, administrators can automate tasks such as software installation, configuration updates, and system initialization.
-This documentation provides a detailed explanation of EC2 bootstrapping, its capabilities, limitations, and best practices.

 Key Concepts: